gustavooferreira/oandapy/README.md

 export PYTHONPATH="${PYTHONPATH}:/path/to/oandaApi/oanda_api"
 ```

-oandaApi depend on _python-requests_, which you can install using pip and the requirements.txt file like this:
+oandaApi depends on _python-requests_, which you can install using pip and the requirements.txt file like this:
 ```
 pip install -r requirements.txt
 ```

-or:
+or just:
 ```
 pip install requests
 ```

+__NOTE__ that you should use pip3 to install requests's python3 library.

 USAGE
 =====